Disaster recovery and storage account failover

 - ADLS Gen2 storage accounts (accounts that have hierarchical namespace enabled) are not supported at this time.

 - A storage account containing premium block blobs cannot be failed over.
 Storage accounts that support premium block blobs do not currently support geo-redundancy.

 - A storage account containing any WORM immutability policy enabled containers cannot be failed over.
 Unlocked/locked time-based retention or legal hold policies prevent failover in order to maintain compliance.

 Copying data as an alternative to failover

-If your storage account is configured for RA-GRS, then you have read access to your data using the secondary endpoint.
+If your storage account is configured for read access to the secondary, then you can design your application to read from the secondary endpoint.
 If you prefer not to fail over in the event of an outage in the primary region, you can use tools such as AzCopy, Azure PowerShell, or the Azure Data Movement library to copy data from your storage account in the secondary region to another storage account in an unaffected region.
 You can then point your applications to that storage account for both read and write availability.

 In extreme circumstances where a region is lost due to a significant disaster, Microsoft may initiate a regional failover.
 In this case, no action on your part is required.
 Until the Microsoft-managed failover has completed, you won't have write access to your storage account.
-Your applications can read from the secondary region if your storage account is configured for RA-GRS.
+Your applications can read from the secondary region if your storage account is configured for RA-GRS or RA-GZRS.